thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 * http://learnpythonthehardway.org/book/  *Learn Python the Hard Way, 3rd Ed.
 A popular, free book that you can work through*

-* http://www.greenteapress.com/thinkpython/ *ThinkPython: A free book on Python.*
+* http://www.greenteapress.com/thinkpython/ *ThinkPython: A free book on Python, for advanced programmers.*

 If you decide to install things manually, you need the following modules